Maturity Begins with Responsibility

 If you want to be great in life, learn to always put your best into the responsibilities committed to you, and be disciplined to finish them excellently.
 (2 Timothy 4:7 CEV)

-The things that you are currently doing at home, work or at church may seem boring and routine compared to the exciting things that others seem to be doing.
-Nevertheless, as scripture says, “Whatever your hand finds to do, do it with your might” (Ecclesiastes 9:10) Don’t look for a title to serve.
+The things that you are currently doing at home, at work or at church may seem boring and routine compared to the exciting things that others seem to be doing.
+Nevertheless, as scripture says, “Whatever your hand finds to do, do it with your might” (Ecclesiastes 9:10).
+Don’t look for a title to serve.
 Serve even without one – that’s responsibility.

 When you perform the seemingly boring and routine tasks faithfully and diligently day in and day out, it births in you a rare character trait called ‘responsibility”.
 It gets literally hardcoded in your DNA.

-Scripture clearly says “Unless you are faithful in small matters, you won’t be faithful in large ones.
+Scripture clearly says, “Unless you are faithful in small matters, you won’t be faithful in large ones.
 If you cheat even a little, you won’t be honest with greater responsibilities.”
 (Luke 16:10 NLT)

 Secondly, whenever you have the opportunity to serve, always do your best to be the one who can be depended and relied upon.
 Don’t be a person who always starts things but never completes them.
 Rather, be the one who starts and finishes well.

 These are the character traits that will bring you before great people and give you lasting success.
 Not only will these character traits give you success wherever you go, people will also begin to trust in what you do and what you say.
 This will help you spread the Gospel of our Lord Jesus Christ with greater impact.